Villyan Bijev: Cherno More

 On 12 January 2015, Bijev signed with Cherno More Varna on a one-and-a-half-year deal.
 He made his debut on 27 February, starting in a 2–0 home league win against Slavia Sofia.
 Bijev scored his first official goal for Cherno More on 5 March, netting the fourth in a 5–0 success at Lokomotiv Gorna Oryahovitsa for the Bulgarian Cup.

 Return to the US

 Bijev returned to the United States in 2016, playing for USL Championship sides Portland Timbers 2 and Sacramento Republic FC.
 In March 2021, Bijev joined Oklahoma City Energy FC.
 After OKC Energy announced a year-long hiatus, Bijev made a return to his hometown of Fresno by signing with USL League One expansion club Central Valley Fuego FC.
 On 8 June 2022, Bijev was named USL League One Player of the Month for May, in recognition of his three goals and one assist which led Central Valley to their first ever unbeaten month.

+On 2 January 2024 he announced his retirement from playing at the age of 30.